pytest-dev/pytest/doc/en/warnings.rst

 by the ``filterwarnings`` ini option.

-You may apply a filter to all tests of a class by using the ``filterwarnings`` mark as a class decorator or to all tests in a module by setting the ``pytestmark`` variable:
+You may apply a filter to all tests of a class by using the ``filterwarnings`` mark as a class decorator or to all tests in a module by setting the :globalvar:`pytestmark` variable:

 .. code-block:: python